jmorgan245/aminaseninja.github.io/_posts/2016-10-24-Fuze-Box-Lesson-7.md

     <th>What will I change for next time?
 How will I improve my learning?</th>
   </tr>
   <tr>
     <td>Next time, I will improve my learning by being accurate.
-We make a lot of typing errors, If i slow down and avoid these then it will make us more efficient and achieve more.</td>
+We make a lot of typing errors, if I slow down and avoid these then it will make us more efficient and achieve more.</td>
   </tr>
 </table>